H. Scott Gordon

-Howard Scott Gordon (1924–2019) was a Canadian economist.
-His seminal 1954 article Economic Theory of a Common Property Resource: The Fishery marked the beginning of the modern economics study of fisheries.

-He spent most of his career teaching and writing in the history and philosophy of economics.
+Howard Scott Gordon (1924–2019) was a Canadian economist, historian, and philosopher of social science.
+His seminal 1954 article The Economic Theory of a Common Property Resource: The Fishery marked the beginning of the modern economics study of common pool resources, including fisheries.
+His 1954 article, published in The Journal of Political Economy, has been cited more than 7,700 times as of January 2026, and deeply inspired three of his younger colleagues at Indiana University--Elinor Ostrom, Roy Gardner, and James Walker--to study the economics of the commons.
+He spent most of his career at Indiana University in Bloomington, teaching and writing about the history and philosophy of economics.

-Life
+Life and career

-Gordon was born in Halifax, Nova Scotia.
-He gained his undergraduate degree from Dalhousie University in 1944.
-He was an economics graduate student at Columbia University and McGill University.
+H. Scott Gordon was born in Halifax, Nova Scotia.
+His father was a blacksmith.
+According to a colleague at Indiana University, Professor George W. Wilson, Gordon hated the name Howard, and eventually would drop the "H" from his name in formal publications.
+He earned his undergraduate degree in economics from Dalhousie University in 1944, and a few years later he earned a Masters degree in economics at Columbia University (MA, 1947).
+Similar to Ronald Coase, Gordon earned renown in economic theory, policy, and philosophy without the benefit of a PhD, which he eventually completed at McGill University in 1964.

-He was a lecturer in economics at McGill in 1947-1948.
+He was a lecturer in economics at McGill University in 1947-1948.
 He then joined the recently established Carleton College (now Carleton University) in Ottawa.
-He helped found the Economics Department at Carleton University and chaired the department from 1948 to 1966.
-He was a professor at the department of economics at Indiana University from 1966 to 1988.
+At age 24, holding a Masters degree only, Gordon became the founding Chair of the Economics Department at Carleton University and chaired the department from 1948 to 1966.
+He left Carleton in 1966 to become a professor in the Department of Economics at Indiana University.
 He chaired the Economics Department at IU from 1970 to 1973.
-From 1983 he had a split appointment with the History and Philosophy of Science Department.
-He retired in 1988.
+From 1983 he had a split appointment with Economics and the highly distinguished IU Department of History and Philosophy of Science.
+He retired in 1989, having reached the age of 65, which was the maximum age permitted by Indiana University faculty at that time.
+He would go on to publish his two most significant books during his retirement years.

-Gordon taught summer courses in the history of economic theory at Queen's University from 1970 until 1996.
+For many years, Gordon also taught summer courses in the history of economic theory at Queen's University from 1970 until 1996.

+He held, in addition, several visiting positions including at Cambridge University (1954-1955), The University of Chicago (1956-1957), and Purdue University (1967-1968).

 Fishing quotas

-Scott's most well-known and seminal research on the tragedy of the commons was found in a 1954 Journal of Political Economy paper The Economic Theory of Common Property Resource: The Fishery.
-The role of individual fishing quotas (IFQs), also known as "individual transferable quotas" (ITQs), was shown by Gordon in his original research about fishing economics.
+Gordon's seminal and most well-known research on common pool resources and the tragedy of the commons is found in a 1954 Journal of Political Economy paper (pp. 132-135), The Economic Theory of a Common Property Resource: The Fishery.
+Unfortunately, the American ecologist Garrett Hardin did not cite Gordon's discovery and prior economic analysis in the 1968 Science article which made Hardin--and the tragedy of the commons--world famous.
+Amongst other things, Gordon demonstrated in 1954 an efficiency-enhancing role for individual fishing quotas (IFQs), also known as "individual transferable quotas" (ITQs).